chickenspaceprogram/Boose_PA6/README.md

 ### Building on Windows

 To build the project on Windows, you must use Microsoft Visual Studio.
 Open the `Boose_PA6.sln` file located in the `build` directory.
 Once Visual Studio has opened, right-click `Boose_PA6` in the Solution Explorer and select `Set as Startup Project`.
 Then, build the project.

+### Running Battleship

+To run this project, simply run the executable generated.

+On Windows, use Visual Studio to run the project.

+On Unix-based systems, the executable is located in `build/Boose_PA6`.
+You can then run it either by selecting it in your file manager, or by running it on the command line with `build/Boose_PA6` (if you're in the `Boose_PA6` directory) or `./Boose_PA6` (if you're in the `build` directory).

+## Potential runtime error codes:

+### 0x0000 - invalid board color

+This error results from the board having an incorrect color.
+It should not occur under normal circumstances.
+This error typically indicates that the hit or miss registered in the player's last turn has not been recognized.